 - Secondary market trading platforms; and

-- Provision of token-related investment and related services.
+- Provision of symbolic investments and related services.

-The proposals will also introduce a requirement for an «authorized sponsor» of all publicly proposed ICOs and will regulate the behavior and impose obligations on authorized sponsors, secondary market operators of tokens.
+The offers will also introduce a requirement for the «authorized sponsor» of all publicly offered ICOs and will regulate the behavior and impose obligations on authorized sponsors, secondary market token operators.

-However, the proposals will not regulate the token issuers or promoters, nor the tokens or technologies underlying them.
-Instead, regulation will be carried out by requiring authorized sponsors, crypto exchanges and service providers to comply with the new rules.
+However, offers will not regulate issuer or promoter markers, or the underlying technology.
+Instead, regulation will be carried out by requiring authorized sponsors, crypto exchanges, and service providers to comply with the new rules.

-The purpose of the proposed management regime would be to reduce the risks associated with the activity.
-In the case of token-based crowdfunding, this will require full and accurate disclosure, while secondary market platforms will be subject to rules that ensure orderly and appropriate behavior.
-Competence requirements will apply to suppliers of investment services.
-The GFSC would be the appropriate regulatory body for POD/FT, and the provisions of the DLT rules would apply to firms subject to the new token rules.
+The objective of the proposed governance regime would be to reduce the risks associated with those activities.
+In the case of symbolic crowdfunding, this will require full and accurate disclosure, while the secondary platform market will be subject to rules that ensure orderly and appropriate behavior.
+Competency requirements will apply to investment service providers.
+The HCFC would be the appropriate regulator for the POD/FT, and the provisions of the DLT rules would apply to firms subject to the new marker rules.

 Promotion, sale and distribution of tokens

-The first part of the proposed rules would govern promotion in the primary market, The sale and distribution of tokens that are not securities (which are already subject to existing securities legislation, as in the case of Hong Kong)direct gifts or donations using the rules. covers the activities
+The first part of the proposed rules would govern promotion in the primary market, Sale and distribution of tokens that are not securities (which are already subject to existing securities legislation, as in the case of Hong Kong)direct gifts or donations using the rules. covers activities

 - which imply or imply that they are made of Gibraltar;

-- are intended to attract the attention or access of any person in Gibraltar;
+- designed to attract the attention or access of any person in Gibraltar;

-- are conducted by foreign subsidiaries of Gibraltar-registered entities (in such cases the person of Gibraltar will be liable); or
+- carried out by foreign affiliates of organizations registered in Gibraltar (in such cases the person of Gibraltar would be liable); or

-- Carried out by foreign agents and trustees acting on behalf of Gibraltar-registered entities or on behalf of natural persons, habitually resident in Gibraltar (in such cases the person of Gibraltar shall be liable).
+- carried out by foreign agents and trustees acting on behalf of organizations registered in Gibraltar or on behalf of natural persons habitually resident in Gibraltar (in such cases the person responsible is the person of Gibraltar).

-Under the proposals, these tokens are commonly referred to as service or access tokens, which offer commercial products or services (which may not exist at the time the tokens are sold).
-Tokens that function solely as a decentralized virtual currency (such as bitcoin) or as a digital currency, issued by the central bank (CBDC) will be excluded from this part of the rules.
-However, hybrid tokens (which have a basic economic function that is both virtual currency and also something else) will be caught.
+Under the proposals, these tokens are generally referred to as services or access tokens, which offer commercial products or services (which may not exist at the time the tokens are sold).
+Tokens that function solely as a decentralized virtual currency (such as Bitcoin) or as a digital currency, issued by the central bank (CBDC) will be excluded from this part of the rules.
+However, hybrid tokens (which have a basic economic function that is both virtual currency and something else) will be caught.

-Unless further details are included in the proposed legislation or guide, the current proposals provide little clarity on which tokens will be subject to the new legislation and existing securities laws, which will remain unregulated.
-In that way, regulation of the ICO proposals will still require an analysis of the nature of the rights attached to tokens and their intended use.
-From a European perspective, the closest equivalent of the American concept of security is probably the unit in the collective investment scheme.
-There is currently no guidance on how this concept applies to ICOs.
-It is unclear from Gibraltar’s proposals whether they will cover all «service tokens» regardless of whether they can be traded on the secondary market.
+Unless further details are included in the proposed legislation or guide, the current proposals provide little clarity as to which tokens will be subject to the new legislation and existing securities laws, which will remain unregulated.
+Thus, the regulation of ICO proposals will still require an analysis of the nature of the rights attached to the markers and their intended use.
+From a European perspective, the closest equivalent of the US concept of security is probably a unit in a collective investment scheme.
+At present, there is no indication as to how this concept is applied to ICO.
+It is not clear from Gibraltar’s proposals whether they will cover all «service tokens» regardless of whether they can be sold on the secondary market.

-The proposed rules for the promotion, sale and distribution of tokens would require adequate, accurate and balanced disclosure so that anyone considering buying tokens in the primary market could make an informed decision.
-The rules may prescribe that, at a minimum, the disclosure is appropriate and in what form the disclosure is made (for example, in a key fact document of no more than 2 pages).
-Gibraltar’s FSC may from time to time publish instructions on disclosure rules.
+The proposed rules for the promotion, sale and distribution of tokens will require adequate, accurate and balanced disclosure, so that anyone considering buying tokens in the primary market can make an informed decision.
+The Rules may prescribe that, at a minimum, disclosure is appropriate and in what form (for example, in a key factual document of no more than 2 pages).
+Gibraltar’s IDPs may from time to time publish instructions on disclosure rules.

 Financial crimes regulation